alexmekic/pxe-server-management/README.md

 - 1.2
   - Added feature to check ZFS storage pool health before launch of application
   - Rearranged main menu options
-  - 1.2.1
+- 1.3
+  - Edited output for list of images in tabular format
+  - Included size of images when listed
-    - Moved down location of newly created restore image entry by 1
+  - Shifted location of new image restore entries down by 1 to accomodate new Clonezilla OS boot
+  - Revomed index number of restore entries and shifted table output to the left